Stakes rise for Sanders heading into Michigan primary

 Former Vice President Joe Biden is looking to cement his front-runner status after winning the most delegates during Super Tuesday last week.
 He’ll campaign later Monday in Detroit with former presidential rivals Kamala Harris and Cory Booker, who have endorsed Biden in recent days as part of a broader consolidation of support among party leaders.

-Sanders is in an urgent fight to turn things around as the primary calendar quickly shifts to other states in the coming weeks that could favor Biden and narrow his path to the nomination.
-He countered the parade of Democratic firepower lining up behind Biden by securing the endorsement of the Rev. Jesse Jackson.
+Sanders is in an urgent fight to turn things around as the primary calendar quickly shifts to other states that could favor Biden and narrow his path to the nomination.
+The senator countered the parade of Democratic firepower lining up behind Biden by securing the endorsement of the Rev. Jesse Jackson.

 Tuesday marks the first time voters will weigh in on the Democratic contest since it effectively narrowed to a two-person race between Sanders and Biden.
 It will be another test of whether Sanders can broaden his appeal among African Americans.
 Biden, meanwhile, must show that he can keep momentum going after his surprise Super Tuesday turnaround.